Roadside bomb kills children on bus in Burkina Faso - Journal du Cameroun

-Fourteen civilians, including many schoolchildren, died Saturday when a roadside bomb blew up their bus in northwestern Burkina Faso, a security source told AFP.
+Fourteen civilians, mostly schoolchildren, died Saturday when a roadside bomb blew up their bus in northwestern Burkina Faso, a security source told AFP.

 Four people were seriously hurt in the blast in Sourou province near the Mali border, the source added, as children returned to school after holidays.